 For Stage Rallies you will need a car that complies with the regulations.
 This will generally entail modifying the car with safety components such as a roll cage, special seats and harnesses, fire extinguishers and suchlike.

-You can either buy such a car second-hand. build your own vehicle or you can get a preparation company to modify a standard road car for you.
+You can either buy such a car new or second-hand, build your own vehicle or you can get a preparation company to modify a standard road car for you.

 As Stage Rally cars have to use the public highway on multi-venue events to get between stages the car will also need to be taxed and insured with an MOT certificate, as in Road Rallying.